 An infinity pool gets its name for the seamless blend between the edge of the pool and its surroundings – usually another body of water, such as a sea or lake.
 This makes it seem like the pool continues into the distance indefinitely.

-For this reason, a true infinity pool – also known as a negative edge pool – must be built on sloped ground, to make it look the pool is completely edgeless.
+For this reason, a true infinity pool – also known as a negative edge pool – must be built on sloped ground, to make it look like the pool is completely edgeless.
 In order to achieve this illusion though, the water level needs to flow over the edge of the pool into a weir or secondary pool.

 The location of your infinity pool is extremely important.
 Surrounding levels must be carefully measured to determine how to achieve the pool’s infinite-edge look then, once the relevant sight lines have been determined, you need to think about which materials to use.
 To achieve the maximum effect, the materials you choose should closely match the body of water, sky or landscape that the pool will need to blend into.